-The new headquarters for the ICC is targeting a BREEAM Excellent certification.
+The ICC headquarters was designed to meet BREEAM Excellent certification.
 The complex is part of the local water-win area.
-Therefore strict local regulations applied for materials, their possible leaching and work during the construction period.
-Several environmental sustainability measurements have been implemented into the design such as: a heat- and cold storage, which is the largest of its kind in the Netherlands, green roofs, water-saving taps and toilets, automatic daylight control of luminaires for all lighting in offices and biological cleaning of the mirror pond.
+Therefore strict local regulations are applied for materials, their possible leaching, and work during the construction period.
+Several environmental sustainability measures were implemented into the design, such as heat and cold storage, the largest of its kind in the Netherlands; green roofs; water-saving taps and toilets; automatic daylight control of luminaires for all lighting in offices; and biological cleaning of the mirror pond.